khulnasoft/deepscale/docs/_tutorials/flops-profiler.md

-import torchvision.models as models import torch from deepscale.profiling.flops_profiler import get_model_profile
+import torchvision.models as models import torch from deepscale.profiling.flops_profiler import get_model_profile from deepscale.accelerator import get_accelerator

-with torch.cuda.device(0):
+with get_accelerator().device(0):
     model = models.alexnet()
     batch_size = 256
-    macs, params = get_model_profile(model=model, # model
+    flops, macs, params = get_model_profile(model=model, # model
-                                     input_res=(batch_size, 3, 224, 224), # input shape or input to the input_constructor
-                                     input_constructor=None, # if specified, a constructor taking input_res is used as input to the model print_profile=True, # prints the model graph with the measured profile attached to each module detailed=True, # print the detailed profile
+                                    input_shape=(batch_size, 3, 224, 224), # input shape to the model.
+If specified, the model takes a tensor with this shape as the only positional argument. args=None, # list of positional arguments to the model. kwargs=None, # dictionary of keyword arguments to the model. print_profile=True, # prints the model graph with the measured profile attached to each module detailed=True, # print the detailed profile
-                                     module_depth=-1, # depth into the nested modules with -1 being the inner most modules top_modules=3, # the number of top modules to print aggregated profile warm_up=10, # the number of warm-ups before measuring the time of each module as_string=True, # print raw numbers (e.g. 1000) or as human-readable strings (e.g. 1k) output_file=None, # path to the output file.
+                                    module_depth=-1, # depth into the nested modules, with -1 being the inner most modules top_modules=1, # the number of top modules to print aggregated profile warm_up=10, # the number of warm-ups before measuring the time of each module as_string=True, # print raw numbers (e.g. 1000) or as human-readable strings (e.g. 1k) output_file=None, # path to the output file.
 If None, the profiler prints to stdout. ignore_modules=None) # the list of modules to ignore in the profiling
 ```

 ##### Example: Bert